GEB Network: Original programming

-In 2020 GEB began broadcasting over the air in Tri-Cities Tennessee / Virginia, Louisville, Kentucky, and WBBM Scottsville, Kentucky is currently airing select GEB Network programs daily.

-In 2021 GEB began broadcasting over the air on KRET Palm Springs, Florida, and on KFPB Phoenix Arizona.

 Executives

 Dr. Charles Scott is V.P of External Affairs for Oral Roberts University.
 David Groves is the General Manager.
 Bill Lee, is the Director of Engineering.

 Charitable and humanitarian initiatives

 GEB offers internships for ORU and other college students.

-In 2012, GEB (GEB America) partnered with Convoy of Hope to provide relief to Hurricane Sandy victims.
+In 2012, GEB (GEB America at the time) partnered with Convoy of Hope to provide relief to Hurricane Sandy victims.

 On May 20, 2013, Moore, Oklahoma and surrounding areas were devastated by the violent 2013 Moore tornado.
 GEB partnered with ORU and Convoy of Hope to help relieve Oklahomans in need.
 GEB America also was instrumental in getting the story out nationwide via their television network.

 Headquarters

 GEB studios are headquartered in Tulsa, Oklahoma at the Mabee Center on the Oral Roberts University campus.
 Over the years programs like Big 12 Conference This Week in Big 12, Deborah Sweetin, Hellen Thomas, YBC Lasting Legacies, and World Impact with Dr. Billy Wilson, have been recorded on-site in various studios.
 The Mabee Center and GEB have partnered together several times for special events.
 On October 13, 2013, GEB was a sponsor at the Oklahoma Music Hall of Fame.
 The Mabee Center was one of the members that were inducted into the 2013 class.